apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 ## Singletons

 Singletons are a slot on a page that allow an editor to add a single "widget" of a specific type.
 Let's add a rich text singleton to our `home.html` template!
+Open `home.html` and replace the `main` block that you created previously with this:

 ```markup
 {% block main %}